DeyanM1/Zephyr/documentation.md

 ### Run a file

-To run a file, first specify the folder in the main.py file, it has to be in the current working directory, if nested directories: add the next name with a slash in between.
+1. Define the folder containing your Zephyr files in main.py.
+Ensure the folder is in the current working directory, if nested directories: add the next name with a slash in between.
 !WITHOUT THE LAST SLASH!
 ```python
 FILE_LIBRARY = "<FileLibrary>"
 ```
-Now specify the file name in the main.py file, it has to be in the directory specified above !Without the .zph extension!
+2. Specify the file name (without the .zph extension) in main.py:
 ```python
 FILE_NAME = "<fileName>"
 ```
-Optional: Specify the library folder name in the main.py file
+3. Optional: If you are using a custom library folder, define it:
 default: lib
 ```python
 LIB_FOLDER_NAME = "<libraryFolderName>"
 ```

-After running the file, a new file has been created: <fileName>.zsrc its a Zephyr source file, it can be used to debug files more affective.
-And its formatted like a .json file.
-It can be run alone
+4. Run the file.
+This will generate a .zsrc file (e.g., exampleFile.zsrc) for debugging.
+The file is formatted like JSON and can be executed directly.

 TODO: Add run .zsrc file in main.py

 -----